Hip-hop: Usage

 An early usage of "hip hop" in recorded popular music is found in The Dovells' 1963 dance song "You Can't Sit Down", "...you gotta slop, bop, flip flop, hip hop, never stop".
 A decade later, Disco disc jockeys would pepper their sets with exhortations to the crowd, which is why the emerging style was originally known as "disco rap".
 One of DJ Hollywood's chants was "hip hop de hippy hop the body rock".
-Lovebug Starsky recalls originating the phrase when he messed up the change between records, "I picked up the mic and just started saying 'a hip hop, hip hop, de hibbyhibbyhibbyhibby hop'".
-He was claiming credit for inventing the name by 1979.
+Lovebug Starsky recalls originating the phrase when he messed up the change between records, "I picked up the mic and just started saying 'a hip hop, hip hop, de hibbyhibbyhibbyhibby hop'", claiming credit for inventing the name by 1979.

 In another version of Starsky's tale, he coined "hip-hop" with Keef Cowboy from Grandmaster Flash and the Furious Five as they traded jibes at a friend who was going into the Army.
 Kidd Creole recalls the scene without Lovebug present, "Cowboy was on the mic playin around doing that Army cadence: Hip/Hop/Hip/Hop...Disco was king at the time, and the Disco crowd referred to us as those 'Hip Hoppers', but they used it as a derogatory term.
 But Cowboy was the first one I heard do that to music, as part of his crowd response."

 The phrase was in common usage by the time The Sugarhill Gang recorded "Rapper's Delight" in 1979.
 The chorus begins, "I said a hip-hop, the hippie, the hippie/To the hip, hip-hop and you don't stop the rockin'".

 By the early 1980s, hip-hop's definition had expanded into "the all inclusive tag for the rapping, breaking, graffiti-writing, crew fashion wearing street sub-culture".
 Afrika Bambaataa was instrumental in turning the term into a positive force through his Universal Zulu Nation.
 Their social movement was anti-drug and anti-violence.

 As rappers began to dominate hip-hop, the terms became synonymous.
 However, hip-hop's definition has always applied to its entire culture.
 Its four principal elements include rapping, DJing, breakdancing, and graffiti art.
 Knowledge is sometimes described as a fifth element, underscoring its role in shaping the values and promoting empowerment and consciousness-raising through music.

 KRS-One identified additional elements: self-expression, street fashion, street language, street knowledge, and street entrepreneurialism.
 He also recognized girls' Double Dutch jump rope as a key stylistic component of breakdancing.

 In addition to borrowing from the culture, hip-hop simultaneously comments on it.
 From its roots in the Bronx to its current global reach, hip-hop has served as a voice for the disenfranchised, shedding light on issues such as racial inequality, poverty, and police brutality.